openSUSE/openSUSE-release-tools/docs/pkglistgen.md

 # Package List Generator

 pkglistgen.py is a self contained script to generate and update OBS products for openSUSE and SLE.
 It works on the products and its staging projects and ports.

 The main input is a package named 000package-groups and it will update the content of other packages from that.
 For that it will read [YAML](https://en.wikipedia.org/wiki/YAML) input from e.g. 000package-groups/groups.yml and generate .group files into 000product.
 The rest of 000package-groups is copied into 000product as well and it runs the OBS product converter service (See [OBS Documentation](https://en.opensuse.org/openSUSE:Build_Service_product_definition) for details)
 The generated release spec files are split into 000release-packages to avoid needless rebuilds.

 ## Input

 The package list generator reads several files.
-The most important are group*.yml (tradionally only groups.yml) within 000package-groups.
+The most important are group*.yml (traditionally only groups.yml) within 000package-groups.

 ### supportstatus.txt
 The file lists the packages and their support level.
 It's only necessary to list packages here that have a different level than the default level specificied in the groups.
 The format is plain text: <package name> <level> - the level is handed over 1:1 to KIWI file.
 Currently used values are: unsupported, l2 and l3

 ### group*.yml
 The file is a list of package lists and the special hash 'OUTPUT'.
 OUTPUT contains an entry for every group file that needs to be written out.
 The group name of it needs to exist as package list as well.
 OUTPUT also contains flags for the groups.

 We currently support:
  * default-support
- Sets the support level in case there is no explicitly entry in [supportstatus.txt](#supportstatus.txt), defaults to 'unsupported'
+ Sets the support level in case there is no explicitly entry in [supportstatus.txt](#supportstatustxt), defaults to 'unsupported'
  * recommends
  If the solver should take recommends into account when solving the package list, defaults to false.
  * includes